ericsonga/TeacherCSP/_sources/CSPWebData/largestPoll.rst

        Yuma, AZ :14 :9
        </pre>

 One of the interesting questions to explore is, "Which city has the worst pollution?"
 The program below figures that out for the PM 2.5 value.
 It will read all the data in, then set ``max25`` (the maximum PM 2.5 value) to zero.
-It will then loop through all the city data and if the current pollution (in ``new25``) is greater than ``max25``, it will save that value in ``max25`` and that city name as ``maxCity``.
+It will then loop through all the city data and if the current pollution (in ``new25``) is greater than ``max25``, it will save that value in ``max25`` and save that city name as ``maxCity``.
 We need the ``float`` function to convert the string into a number that we can compare.

 .. activecode:: max25
    :tour_1: "Structural tour"; 1: web3-line1; 2: web3-line2; 3: web3-line3; 5: web3-line5; 6: web3-line6; 7: web3-line7; 8: web3-line8; 9: web3-line9; 10: web3-line10; 11: web3-line11; 12: web3-line12; 13: web3-line13;